 Why Do We Enable Family Members?

-Enabling often stems from a place of love and concern for our family members.
-We may want to protect them from harm, or we may feel guilty for not being able to “fix” their addiction.
+Enabling often comes from a place of love and concern.
+We may want to shield our family members from harm or feel guilty for not being able to “fix” their addiction.

 Signs of Codependency: